 - Remove anything about your specific location on all social media accounts

 - Unless it is for public consumption, such as a business or personal brand, make your Facebook page private so non friends cannot view any personal details about yourself

 - Post photos from your vacation afterwards and focus on enjoying the present moment!

 - Create a phony/dummy for the purpose of commenting, especially political posts

 - Periodically remove old and irrelevant posts

-As I’ve reiterated, technology is not going away anytime soon but it is in our hands as to how we mold and shape it for the future.
-If you’ve come this far, I hope that I’ve provided a perspective that you may not have considered before.
+Technology is not going away anytime soon yet the future remains in our hands as to how we mold and shape it.
+Perhaps my ideas are too radical, usually the outside the box ideas tend to be.
+If you’ve come this far, I’d be satisfied if I’ve succeeded in providing you a perspective that you may not have considered before.

 As always, I’m open to not only praise but criticism as well.
-I’d be very curious to hear your thoughts on my suggestions, feel free to comment below.
+I’d be very curious to hear your thoughts both on this post and my suggestions.

 Looking forward to hearing your thoughts.